Last quarterly update:

 It also doesn’t hurt that there’s always going to be demand for alcohol.
 Since alcoholic beverages have a long shelf life, the inventory risk is greatly reduced for store owners.
 As long as the products are properly stored, they won’t go bad for a very long time.

-How to obtain financing to buy a liquor store business
+How to obtain liquor store financing

 Your first thought might be to reach out to a bank for liquor store financing.
 It can be difficult to obtain a conventional loan to buy a liquor store for a variety of reasons.
 Liquor store businesses have elements of risk, such as fluctuating inventory levels, that many banks aren’t willing to take on.